-element.modify {set(optional arguments type=run)|path of the external program|commandline argument(s)}
+element.modify {set(optional arguments type=run)|path of the external program|commandline argument(s)} type=run Activates this option

-- type=run Activates this option - path of the external program Specify the path and name of the program to run. - Commandline arguments of the program to run.
+- path of the external program Specify the path and name of the program to run.
+Can be specified as full path or relative to the siteini file location. - Commandline arguments of the program to run.
 More than one argument must be separated with a space.